-The night before the big day, both the bride and groom typically undergo a hair combing ceremony separately in their respective homes.
-Both bride and groom will first bath with pomegranate leaves or pomelo to protect them from evil spirits.
+The night before the big day, both the bride and groom typically undergo a hair-combing ceremony separately in their respective homes.
+Both bride and groom will first bathe with pomegranate leaves or pomelo to protect them from evil spirits.
 The two are adorned with new clothing and slippers when they are done.
 Then a close friend or family member is permitted to comb the hair of the bride and groom.

 The hair is combed four times, each time a line of a poem is recited by whomever is doing the combing: